 All of these boards and commissions are comprised of attorneys and lay persons who volunteer for service and are appointed by the Supreme Court.
 If you are interested in submitting your name for consideration for a vacancy, please fill at the form at the bottom of the page.

-Client Security Commission: The Client Security Commission administers the Client Security Trust Fund, which was established with support of the Iowa State Bar Association and is totally attorney-funded.
+The Client Security Commission with support of the Iowa State Bar Association and is totally attorney-funded.
 The Client Security Trust Fund reimburses claims based on dishonesty of Iowa attorneys engaged in practice or fiduciary duties, subject to certain limits and the discretion of the commission.
 The fund does not cover malpractice, fee disputes, or quality or quantity of service issues.
 Trust account auditors employed by the commission perform regular periodic and on-demand special audits of all attorney trust accounts in Iowa.
 The Commission meets twice per year.
 Members can serve up to two three year terms.
 Vacancies for this position are filled in December.

 Boards and Commissions Pertaining to Certified Shorthand Reporters and Court Interpreters